meliton/meliton.github.io/README.md

 # meliton.github.io

-A place to push sample install scripts for testing purposes.
+A place to push sample install scripts for testing purposes. <br>

+`kms2pfsense.sh` - Installer for KMS server on pfSense appliance